Our Upcoming Events

 As part of a $700 million expansion plan, the Port has deepened channels and berths from a depth of 42’ to a depth of 50’ by the middle of the decade.
 A unique aspect of the harbor-deepening project is its 100 percent beneficial reuse of dredged material for a number of environmental projects, including a large shallow water bay and shoreline habitats and wetlands restoration projects.

 Oakland International Airport’s range of modern facilities makes it the most convenient and centrally located airport for travelers and cargo customers in the San Francisco Bay Area.
-The airport is among the fastest growing airports in the country.
+The largest airport in the Bay Area for Air Cargo.

-In 2014, more than 10.3 million passengers used Oakland International Airport (OAK).
-The airport has more than 300 daily passenger and cargo flights.
-Eleven domestic and international passenger carriers fly to 44 nonstop destinations.
+For the 12 months ended June 2015, more than 10.7 million passengers used Oakland International Airport (OAK).
+The airport has scheduled nonstop service to a record high of 49 destinations worldwide.
 Business travelers will appreciate the non-stop flights to East Coast business destinations such as New York, Washington, D.C. and Boston as well as the Midwest business centers of Chicago and Kansas City.

 In November 2014, the $500 million Oakland Airport Connector (OAC) opened.
 It offers swift, reliable world-class service connecting OAK travelers to the Coliseum BART station in under nine minutes.
 The train-to-plane project will replace the current AirBART bus service.